Member Login

 About the White Paper

-The Smart Card Alliance Payments Council developed this white paper to educate stakeholders across the payments value chain about the critical aspects of deploying an EMV solution in their business environments in the U.S.
+The Smart Card Alliance Payments Council developed this white paper to educate stakeholders across the payments value chain about the critical aspects of deploying an EMV solution in their business environments in the U.S. The document is an update to a 2011 white paper, with new content on payment brand guidance and milestones and new and revised content on EMV implementation considerations.

 About the Smart Card Alliance Payments Council